Paul Marcinkus: Vatican Bank and Vatican City State

 In July 1982, Marcinkus was implicated in financial scandals being reported on the front pages of newspapers and magazines throughout Europe, particularly the collapse of the Banco Ambrosiano, in which Propaganda Due (aka "P2"), a Masonic Lodge, was involved.
 Marcinkus had been a director of Ambrosiano Overseas, based in Nassau, Bahamas, and had been involved with Ambrosiano's chairman, financier Roberto Calvi, for a number of years.
 He also was involved with Michele Sindona, who had links with the Mafia.

-The scandal widened, after the body of Calvi, whose Banco Ambrosiano had dealt with Marcinkus, was found hanging under London's Blackfriars Bridge in June 1982.
+The scandal widened, after the body of Roberto Calvi, whose Banco Ambrosiano had dealt with Marcinkus, was found hanging under London's Blackfriars Bridge in June 1982.
 Marcinkus himself was never charged with a crime.

-He stepped aside as head of the Vatican Bank soon after, with a board of laymen assuming control of the bank.
+Marcinkus stepped aside as head of the Vatican Bank in June 1989, with a board of laymen assuming control of the bank.
+He was then made president of the Governorate of Vatican City State.

 The Vatican eventually paid £145 million in a settlement with creditors, with Marcinkus observing in 1986 that "You can't run the Church on Hail Marys."
 Marcinkus later said that he was misquoted, what he actually said was: "When my workers come to retire, they expect a pension; it's no use my saying to them 'I'll pay you 400 Hail Marys."

-He resigned his Vatican position on October 30, 1990.
+Marcinkus resigned from Vatican service on October 30, 1990.

-Unsubstantiated allegations
+Allegations

 In 1984, Marcinkus was named by David Yallop as a possible accomplice in the claimed "murder" of Pope John Paul I; Yallop made allegations regarding a number of suspects, involving the Mafia and Freemasonry.
 For instance, Anthony Raimondi, who purports to be a nephew of Lucky Luciano, claimed in 2019 that he helped his alleged cousin Marcinkus murder the pope.
 Loris Serafini, director of a museum in Canale d'Agordo overseeing a collection covering John Paul I's life, refers to the purported murder as "an unshakable myth", and Chico Harlan and Stefano Pitrelli, writing for the Washington Post, report that: "One papal doctor believed heart attack was the likeliest cause of death.
 Another doctor who'd previously treated the pope said there was "no clinical doubt" that the cause was circulatory...
 In her official work as postulator, Stefania Falasca, a journalist for the Italian newspaper Avvenire, and the lead investigator for the Vatican regarding the late pope's canonisation, quotes the conflicting medical opinions and does not try to weigh which was likelier.

 As of 2008, a case of a missing person had been reopened after claims that Emanuela Orlandi, daughter of a Vatican employee, had been kidnapped and later killed on orders of Marcinkus were made by Sabrina Minardi, a former girlfriend of Enrico De Pedis, boss of the gang, Banda della Magliana.
 Members of Orlandi's family said they were skeptical of the claim, as Minardi had been treated for drug abuse.
 Investigators remained cautious but were reportedly impressed by the accuracy of some details, as reported by La Repubblica.